This blog has been adapted from our article originally published in The MJ.

 - The removal of the Early Intervention Grant meant that support could only be accessed (without payment) by gaining a statutory assessment.
 This was an unintended consequence of academisation, as this fund was used to provide early behaviour support and Educational Psychology input to reduce escalation of need.
 Removing it created the default of a EHCP plan resulting in more resources being available.

 - As spending gets more out of control, rationing inevitably begins to take place.
 This has often been the default response rather than it leading to a comprehensive analysis of how the system could (and should) be re-balanced in a sustainable way.

 - There is no strong framework for understanding need in a holistic way.
 As a result, it is extremely difficult to confidently match need with the right provision, at the right time and for the right length of time.
 EHCP’s are narrative-based, too focused on a diagnosis and miss an individual’s broader strengths.
 They also do not provide tangible analysis of the level of need and how to meet it.

 - Once support is finally achieved, reducing or changing it feels like a huge loss.
 Nationally, only 0.5% of EHCPs end because needs are met, which poses a question about what they are for.
 Support, provision and intervention should be focused on maximising independence at all levels and on tangibly reducing needs.
 The lack of a clear ambition in the system around this is a fundamental problem.

 The crisis in High Needs is growing and will continue to grow unless there is change.
-It is crucial that the upcoming SEND review responds to the issues outlined above and sets out a clear implementation strategy for addressing them.
+It is crucial that the incoming SEND reforms are delivered and that they are delivered well.
 Without action, more children and families in the High Needs system will be let down – and they deserve better.